-Barrier assessment improves care for elderly with diabetesMarch 19th, 2013 in Diabetes /
+Barrier assessment improves care for elderly with diabetesMarch 19, 2013 in Medicine & Health / Diabetes

 (HealthDay)—For older adults with diabetes, an active intervention involving assessment of barriers to self-care and development of strategies to cope with these barriers is superior to usual care, according to research published in the March issue of Diabetes Care.

 Medha N. Munshi, M.D., of the Joslin Diabetes Center in Boston, and colleagues conducted a randomized, controlled study involving 100 subjects, aged 69 years or older, with poorly controlled diabetes who received either an active intervention from a geriatric diabetes team who assessed patient barriers and developed strategies to help patients cope, or standard care with equal amounts of attention time.
 The active intervention was implemented for the first six months.